AlizerUncaged/The-Obsession-Letter/README.md

 8. **(Optional)** Got detected by AV?
 Use [an obfuscator](https://github.com/mkaring/ConfuserEx) or better yet, use wrappers

 As simple as that.
 You may also compile this as a DLL and inject on processes but that would be your choice.
-# Contributions
-This project is made during my free time, PRs are more than welcome 😄 I'd be more than happy if you star this repo!
-Motivates me to keep maintaining this 👍🏻
 # License
 The Love Letter is licensed under the MIT License
 <img height="50" align="right" src="https://upload.wikimedia.org/wikipedia/commons/0/0c/MIT_logo.svg" alt="LoveLetter"/>